purcelba/jekyll-now/_posts/2017-6-6-Kaggle-airbnb.md

 </p>

-# Data preparation
+# Data Preparation

 I formatted and cleaned the user information to be suitable for modeling.
 I checked the distributions of all user features.
 Dates were formatted into years, months, days, and weeks of the year.
 Ages that were likely to be errors (<14 or >100) were recoded into missing values.
 Missing values were not imputed, but were coded as zero and a new feature was added to indicate missing values.
 One-hot-feature encoding was used to generate features for all categorical variables.
 All features were rescaled between zero and one so that features with higher magnitudes did not dominate the objective functions for certain algorithms.

 For the web sessions data, I encoded each unique combination of action name, type, and detail as a separate feature.
 These were binary variables to indicate whether or not the user took a particular action at any time.
 I also explored versions that considered the number of times a user took each action and the total time spent on each action, but found no increase in model performance.
 In total, the models used 346 features.

-# Predicting whether a new user will book.
+# Predicting Whether a New User Will Book.

 To understand the data, I first trained a linear model for binary classification of users that booked or did not book any desintation.
 I used L1-regularized logistic regression because it can be trained reasonably fast, provides  interpretable coefficients about feature importance, and establishes a baseline linear model against which more complex algorithms can be compared.
 The regularization term penalizes the model for higher coefficient values to prevent overfitting and returns sparse coefficient vectors that can inform feature selection.
 The regularization term was selected using 5-fold cross validation over a range of values.